wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 > Is Fintech ready for Open Source?

-The first time I asked this question was in Tisch Hall at the NYU Stern School of Business at an entrepreneurship festival.
+The first time I asked this question was at a packed entrepreneurship festival l at the NYU Stern School of Business.

-The topic of conversation was “Fintech Ventures – Making Money with Money”.
+The topic of conversation was: “Fintech Ventures – Making Money with Money”.

-The panel included innovators Eli Brovermen of Betterment, Vince Passione of LendKey and Vinay Patel of One Financial Holdings.
+The panel included innovators Eli Brovermen of Betterment, Vince Passione of LendKey, and Vinay Patel of One Financial Holdings.

-The auditorium was packed.

 The answer?
 A resounding "Maybe".

-I've been asking the question since.
+I've been asking the question ever since.
 I've asked lawyers and fintech meetup groups.
-I asked the professor of Management Information Systems at Stern, the head of strategy at a major investment bank and the head of sales at Thinknum.
+I asked the professor of Management Information Systems at Stern, the head of strategy at a major investment bank, and the head of sales at Thinknum.

-Sometime I get better than maybe, I get "That's a great idea, but how will you make money?"
+Sometime I get better than “maybe,” - sometimes I get “That's a great idea, but how will you make money?”

 So instead of asking, we decided to find out for ourselves.
-But more on that later.
-First, let's go back to the beginning.
+Here’s how it started:

 # The Beginning, Sort of